garrandall/popular-music-data/tracks/shake-ya-ass-mystikal.md

 Shake ya ass, show me what you working with

-I like my women fire like CAY-ENNE!!
+I like my women fire like CAY-ENNE!
-Chocolate and bowlegged - when I'm runnin up behind her!!
+Chocolate and bowlegged - when I'm runnin up behind her!
 Go head do your job, pop the lock, let the cock out For girl don't lie you know you wanna go back to my house "The Man Right Chea" wanna get under that dress right there